 How Condensing Furnaces Work

 A condensing furnace is a kind of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This limits the amount of energy wasted, improves energy efficiency and lowers carbon-monoxide emissions.
-It also requires less natural gas to create the same amount of heat in comparison to other types of furnaces.
+This limits the amount of energy wasted, improves energy efficiency and lowers CO2 emissions.
+It also involves less natural gas to generate the same rate of heat when compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces